formsort/google-sheets-json-webhook-receiver/README.md

 0. Make a new Google Sheet you want to use for your answers.
 Keep it blank.
 1. Go to https://script.google.com and create a new script.
 2. Paste the `Code.gs` in this respository into the `Code.gs` of that project
-3. Update the `SPREADSHEET_URL` variable at the top with the URL of your spreadsheet
+3. Update the `SPREADSHEET_URL` variable at the top with the URL of your spreadsheet.
+If you'd like a slack webhook to be pinged when the webhook is processed, enabled the [Incoming Webhooks App](https://api.slack.com/incoming-webhooks) on slack and then replace SLACK_URL with the webhook URL.
 4. Debug the script, to ensure it's connected, by going to `Run > Debug Function > test`.
 You should see a row added to the output.
 5. Publish the script, using `Publish > Deploy as web app`, with the following settings:
       - Execute the app as: **Me**